-After the initial set of entrants has been selected, the random drawing from the pool of weighted applications will be continued in order to create a wait list of additional applicants, ranked by the order in which their names were drawn.
+After the initial entrants are selected in lottery category, the random drawing from the pool of weighted applications will continue, in order to create a wait list for that category.
+Names will be ranked by the order in which they were drawn.
+The three wait lists will be posted approximately three days following the lottery.